chiconasa3000/notifyme_jsew/chapters/chapter16/README.md

 ```

-And we remember again the graphql api where toggle favorite checks if is untoggle or toggle favorite note, and remove or adds in the list of favoriteBy and remove or add in the counter Favorite
+And we remember again the graphql api where a favorite toggling check if is untoggle or toggle favorite note, and remove or adds in the list of favoriteBy and remove or add on favorite counter.
-As we can see in the before code we use the functions SetFavorited and SetCount in order to update in the view for change the state.
+As we can see in the before code we use functions SetFavorited and SetCount in order to update view for changing the state.

-the other is refresh cache of user favorites list like this:
+Other is refreshing user favorite list's cache like this:
 ```
 refetchQueries: [{query: GET_MY_FAVORITES}]
 ```

-It is awesome work frontend with react when all  backend work is done.
-Even we correct some issueas in the graphQl api, when we note the responde is incorrect in the views.
-Awesome!!!
+It is pleasant to work in frontend with React when backend work with GraphQl is done.
+Even if we correct some issues in the graphQl api, when we check the responses status.
+So at this point we have
+a minimal functional app, I hope the next chapter: deployment!!! 🎉